hphelion/documentation/devplatform/devplatform.appdev.md

 2. [Database as a Service (DBaaS)](/helion/devplatform/workbook/database/java/) <br>
 Create a database and execute a query against it. <br>
-Or jump to the full [database services](/helion/devplatform/createdatabase/) tutorial.

 3. [Messaging as a Service (MSGaaS)](/helion/devplatform/workbook/messaging/java/)<br> Enter, send, and display a brief message.<br>